by Glenn R. Morton 2019 updated March 15,2020

 They fit together if we look at the world as it would have appeared to a very, very ancient Adam.
 Looking at the map below, most of the land of Israel didn't exist.
 The Persian Gulf didn't exist.
 But the Zagros and Taurus mountains of Iran and Turkey did and water flowing off of them had to go somewhere.
 The nearest low area was the Mediterranean desert.
 There are canyons cut into bedrock along the Levant coast testifying that rivers did come that direction.
 Below is the map showing how it all fits together(click picture to enlarge).

-IF the Euphrates emptied into the Mediterranean there should be big channel deposits showing that.
+If the Euphrates emptied into the Mediterranean there should be big channel deposits showing that.
 And so, seismic shot this decade show that the predicted channels actually exist.
-They are captured via seismic data shot because Israel has become a big gas producer.
+The sediments they deposited are captured via seismic data, which was acquired because Israel has become a big gas producer. the green clastic deposit is coming right out of the area where the Euphrates has its closest approach to the Mediterranean.
+This much sediment comes from a major river, and the Euphrates qualifies both in location and in size.
+I have marked where the Euphrates entered the Mediterranean

 This scenario for the flood has loads of scientific data in its favor and it does not violate any science, yet, as I have stated in my previous posts, too many Christians prefer their Bible to be false.
 I am always gobsmacked by that.